Havoc Overview Direct link to this section

 Immolation Aura at its base radiates fire damage around your character.
 Pushing it does some initial damage around your character and gives you a buff called Immolation Aura, which is the radiating damage around you.
 We have a ton of talents that buff the spell and change how it's used.
 The "general" Immolation Aura talents are:

-• Infernal Armor in our class tree makes IA give armor and deal damage to enemies that attack you.
+- Infernal Armor in our class tree makes IA give armor and deal damage to enemies that attack you.
 This is pretty much never taken as Havoc.

-• Burning Hatred in our spec tree causes IA to become a fury generator as well.
+- Burning Hatred in our spec tree causes IA to become a fury generator as well.

-• Isolated Prey in our spec tree causes IA to always crit if it only hits one target.
+- Isolated Prey in our spec tree causes IA to always crit if it only hits one target.

 Next we have the talents that greatly buff IA, making it a large focus of your build.
 These are what I call the Immolation Aura talents, which are all in our spec tree:

-• Growing Inferno increases the damage of IA every time it deals damage.
+- Growing Inferno increases the damage of IA every time it deals damage.
 In other words, it will deal more damage towards the end of the buff.

-• Burning Wound is a talent which causes your auto-attacks and Throw Glaive to apply a debuff to your target, increasing the damage they take from IA.
+- Burning Wound is a talent which causes your auto-attacks and Throw Glaive to apply a debuff to your target, increasing the damage they take from IA.
 You can have 3 of these debuffs out at once.

-• Ragefire is a tricky one, and will be covered more in the spell interactions section.
+- Ragefire is a tricky one, and will be covered more in the spell interactions section.
 Essentially, it stores the damage from your IA's critical strikes then upon the expiration of your IA the stored damage explodes around you in uncapped AoE.

-• A Fire Inside is a capstone in our spec tree.
-This give IA an additional charge, as well as a 30% chance to refund a charge when IA is used.
+- A Fire Inside is a capstone in our spec tree.
+This give IA an additional charge, as well as a 6 second reduced cooldown.
 Additionally, it makes IA chaos damage instead of fire.
 Lastly, it allows you to have multiple IAs active at once.
-There are several intricacies with this talent, detailed further in the spell interactions section.
+Most of the odd interactions have been removed with Midnight as there's no longer a random chance to refund your IA.

 Lastly, we have a few hero talents in our Fel-Scarred tree that interact with Immolation Aura: